$0 Ohio Adoption Quick-Start Checklist

 You must be the legal adoptive parent.
 Legal guardians and foster parents who have not yet finalized the adoption do not qualify.
 The clock starts at the final decree signed by the probate court judge, not at placement.

 The adoption must have been arranged through legal channels.
-Public foster care adoptions, private agency adoptions, and independent (attorney-facilitated) adoptions all qualify.
-Adoptions finalized in another state and then recognized in Ohio do not qualify.
+Public foster care adoptions, private agency adoptions, and independent (attorney-facilitated) adoptions are documented pathways.
+If an adoption was finalized outside Ohio and later recognized in Ohio, confirm its treatment under the current grant rules with DCY.

 How to Apply Through the OHID Portal